Healing Tide

-Healing Tide is the debut studio album by American duo The War and Treaty, released on August 10, 2018, by Strong World Entertainment with marketing and distribution by Thirty Tigers.
-Produced and recorded by Buddy Miller, the album peaked at number 11 on the US Billboard Top Heatseekers Albums chart and at number twenty-six on the Independent Albums chart.
+Healing Tide is a studio album by American duo the War and Treaty, released on August 10, 2018, by Strong World Entertainment with marketing and distribution by Thirty Tigers.
+It is their first album under the name the War and Treaty, and second overall after 2016's Love Affair under the name Trotter & Blount.
+Produced and recorded by Buddy Miller, Healing Tide peaked at number 11 on the US Billboard Top Heatseekers Albums chart and at number twenty-six on the Independent Albums chart.

 Background

-Before combining to form The War and Treaty, Michael Trotter Jr. sang in church before serving two tours of duty in Iraq.
+Before combining to form the War and Treaty, Michael Trotter Jr. sang in church before serving two tours of duty in Iraq.
 Recalling his time on duty, Trotter Jr. expressed "I didn’t think I would make it back home [...]
 I only knew music was what I love, it was soothing.
 A lot of times they said Trotter why don’t you sing?"
 Jewly Hight of National Public Radio writes he 'was dealt the singular sacred duty of paying tribute to fallen comrades in song'.
 Chris Estey of Paste explains further, 'a burden was placed in his heart to create music like this, confronting every evil and rhapsodizing about long-held-off freedoms in this world.
 His powerful voice got into the media through broadcast talent shows in service to the military; it almost redeemed the loneliness and suffering of being stationed away from all he loved.'
 Following his tour of duty, Hight writes that Trotter Jr. struck 'out as a smoothly seductive R&B singer-songwriter, citing influences like Gerald Levert and Tyrese'.

 Tanya Blount Trotter first came to prominence in the 1993 film and soundtrack Sister Act 2: Back in the Habit, where her duet with Lauryn Hill on "His Eye Is on the Sparrow" was cited as a memorable moment by MadameNoire.
 The following year, her debut album Natural Thing was released, featuring the internationally charting single "I'm Gonna Make You Mine" and "Through the Rain" which peaked at number twenty-seven on the US R&B/Hip-Hop Songs chart and number ninety on the US Billboard Hot 100.
 In 1995, she featured on "Freedom (Theme from Panther)" the title song for the film Panther, which peaked at number forty-five on the US Billboard Hot 100 and reached the top twenty of the US R&B/Hip-Hop Songs chart.
 The same year, Blount received a nomination for Best New Artist at the Soul Train Awards.